-Decision ValueFood i= β0+β1*TastinessFood i+β2*HealthinessFood i.

 To compare across conditions, and to correlate individual differences with neural activation, we performed statistical analyses using the subject-level intercept (β0) and slope (β1,β2) parameters for each variable for each condition.

 Making inferences about how liking for foods changes following regulatory effort represents more of a challenge, in the sense that foods rated at the negative and positive ends of the scale (i.e., Strong Dislike, Strong Like) are constrained in their direction of movement (i.e., floor and ceiling effects).
 Thus, pre-task liking may partially determine the degree of change in post-task liking.
 To account for this issue, we characterized effects of regulation on change in post-task liking compared to baseline (ΔLiking) using the following regression, computed separately for each subject and condition: